Mortgages

 Easy steps to plan your move

-Here’s everything you need to consider when moving home, in 15 easy steps.
+Here’s everything you need to consider in 15 easy steps.

 1. Confirm your moving day with your landlord, solicitor or conveyancer.